inspirational writing, research & anti bullying at work campaigns

 Inspirational writing has a long history.
-The 'The Epic of Gilgamesh' is a cautionary tale from ancient Mesopotamia depicting the transformation of arrogant Gilgamesh, King of Uruk.
-The gods send a wild man, Enkidu, as a friend to lonely Gilgamesh and they travel the world enduring hardship but having many adventures.
-When Enkidu, dies Gilgamesh is distraught and through this loss learns the value of friendship and the meaning of life.
+The 'Epic of Gilgamesh' is the first known work of fiction, a cautionary myth from ancient Mesopotamia depicting the transformation of Gilgamesh, the arrogant King of Uruk.
+The gods send a wild man, Enkidu, as a friend to Gilgamesh and together they travel the world, enduring hardship and having adventures.
+When Enkidu, dies Gilgamesh is distraught but through the loss of his only friend he learns the true meaning of life.

 Inspirational works were popularised on the invention of the printing press.
 Among the earliest printed matter were Chaucer's Canterbury Tales (c.
 1400) and John Bunyan's The Pilgrim's Progress (1678), both religious tracts.
 In the 18th century pamphlets, ballads and cautionary tales were hugely popular, hawked on street corners and coffee houses.
 The Age of Enlightenment drew readers from 'fire-and-brimstone' tracts toward thrilling adventure and romance as the influence of the church slowly waned.
 Aphra Behn, Mrs Gaskell, the Bronte sisters and Jane Austen wrote social novels, the forerunners of feminist media.
 Booker T Washington, Mary Prince and Olaudah Equiano wrote their personal experiences of slavery, garnering support for abolition.
 Favourite genres were autobiography, biography, popular psychology, spirituality and new age healing.